kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 `@exception-request-author` filed an exception request for [KEP: `name-of-the-kep`](`https://github.com/kubernetes/enhancements/issues/XXX`).
 This thread is intended for the discussion of this request ([criteria](https://github.com/kubernetes/sig-release/blob/master/releases/EXCEPTIONS.md#exception-criteria)).
 PRs: [`PR-NUMBER`](`https://github.com/kubernetes/kubernetes/pull/PR-NUMBER`) cc @release-team-leads
 ```

-2. Collect input from responsible sig-leads and require ask for a green light
+2. Collect input from responsible sig-leads and require ask for a green light (if multiple sigs are involved reach out to all!)
-3. Approved exception requests must be merged prior to the rc.0 cut; therefore, do not extend the deadline for an exception request if its after the rc.0 cut
+3. Approved exception requests must be merged prior to the rc.0 cut; therefore, do not extend the deadline for an exception request if its after the rc.0 cut!
 4. Give enough time to get consensus
+5. If the exception request got accepted add milestone and labels back to the KEP and related PRs
+6. Communicate your decision and explain it thoroughly

 ## Working with the Release Team Calendar